blainehansen/sass-deployables/README.md

 - Transforms.
 Changes that should be applied to the state variables no matter what they are.
 - References, or the Content.
 The uses of the state variables, made in the content of the component.

-Read on to understand each in more depth.

 ## States